Alok-2002/OIBSIP/README.md

 Level 1 consists of three projects that helped me gain a foundational understanding of web development.
 These projects focused on front-end development, HTML, CSS, and JavaScript.

-1. Project 1 - *Project Name*
+1. Project 1 - ***Starbucks Landing Page***:

-   - Description: [Brief description of the project]
+   - Description: A landing page for Starbucks, built using HTML, CSS, and JavaScript.
-   - Technologies Used: [List of technologies used]
+   - Technologies Used: HTML, CSS, JavaScript
-   - Repository: [Link to the project repository]
+   - Deployment: The page is deployed on Vercel at [Starbucks Landing Page](https://starbucks-landing-page-alok-2002.vercel.app).
+   - Repository: The project's GitHub repository can be found at [GitHub Repository](https://github.com/Alok-2002/OIBSIP/tree/main/Starbucks_Landing_Page).

 2. Project 2 - *Project Name*
    - Description: [Brief description of the project]